 Generally speaking, colors in the West that have long been symbols of decadence have been co-opted by historical homosexuals to express their sexuality.

 This trope may be expressed through potential lovers giving actual flowers to their lover, but it can also be symbolic.
 That is, a character could be (1) nicknamed Violet or Lily (or variants such as Viola or Liana, etc.), (2) frequently seen near lavender or violets (etc.), or (3) exceptionally fond of wearing the colors associated with those flowers (e.g. purple, lavender, green).
 That said, this trope often emphasizes homosexuality or queerness.
 Thus, Ho Yay may be made actual subtext with this symbolism, but merely the presence of these symbols does not constitute the subtext.
 Merely being named Violet, for example, does not mean the character is LGBT, and thus would not be an example of this trope without more context.

 Subtrope of Flower Motifs and Homoerotic Subtext.
-A sister trope to Something About a Rose and Fleur de Lis, which concern roses and lilies respectively when they don't symbolize homosexuality.
-Can be expressed through Flowers of Romance, Garden of Love, Floral Theme Naming, Flower in Her Hair, and Hanahaki Disease.
+A sister trope to Something about a Rose and Fleur-de-lis, which concern roses and lilies respectively when they don't symbolize homosexuality.
+Can be expressed through Flowers of Romance, Garden of Love, Floral Theme Naming, Flowers of Femininity, and Hanahaki Disease.
 Compare Four-Leaf Clover as a luck symbol.
 See also The Poppy, which is worn in remembrance for the dead of World War I.

 Lavender for Homosexuality